Best Practices - Prevent Card Testing (AKA Card Cracking)

 It should come with fraud screening features, as well as AVS and CVV matching.

 Various automated fraud prevention tools can also help.
-These should do one of the following:
+These should do one or more of the following:

 - Flag suspicious orders or IP addresses